deepppl/evaluation/README.md

 and `2` meaning compilation error due to the new backend.
 The summary of the results is printed on the standard output.

+To test the compilation and inference, we use the models and data of [PosteriorDB](https://github.com/stan-dev/posteriordb) that are available in the directory `posteriordb`.
-This directory also contains the Python the script `test_posteriordb.py` to compile and execute one iteration of the inference on all the examples of `posteriordb`.
+The Python the script `test_posteriordb.py` compiles and executes one iteration of the inference on all the examples of `posteriordb`.
 The script is parameterized by the backend and the compilation scheme.
 For example it can run with the numpyro backend and the comprehensive compilation scheme as follows:

 ```
 python test_posteriordb.py  --backend numpyro --mode comprehensive
 ```